Raymond Wardingley: 2008 state senate campaign

 In 2008, he ran against Emil Jones III for the 14th district Illinois Senate seat.
 The district was heavily Democratic.
 Wardingly lost by a large margin.

 Originally, Emil Jones Jr. was his Democratic opponent, but Jones opted to retire and withdraw from the race, and his son was selected to replace him on the ballot.

-Personal life
+Personal life and death

-Wardingley is married to his wife Karen.

-Wardingley is a Roman Catholic.
+Wardingley was married to his wife Karen.
+He was a Roman Catholic.
 As of 2006, he was living in the Morgan Park neighborhood of Chicago.

-Wardingley is a second degree freemason.
+Wardingley was a second degree freemason.
 In 2001, Wardingley became a member of Veterans of Foreign Wars.
-Wardingley has also been a member of the American Legion since 2001.
+He also was a member of the American Legion since 2001.

+Wardingley died on October 29, 2024, at the age of 89.